Temporal Logic Control for Nonlinear Stochastic Systems Under Unknown Disturbances: Details of the Case Studies

 \subsection{Multiplicative Noise}

 Case study $\#5$ is a $2$-dimensional system with multiplicative noise taken from \cite{skovbekk2023formal}.
-When constructing our UMDP abstractions, we define the coarse clusters $q$ in such a way that each cluster contains $9$ states of the abstraction, i.e., each cluster corresponds to $9$ regions of the state-space partition (see Figure~\ref{fig:figure}).
+In this case study, the support $W$ of $P_W$ is known.
+Because of this, we use it in Definition~\ref{def:umdp abstraction} instead of $\widehat W$.
+When constructing our UMDP abstractions, we define the coarse layer $Q$ by uniformly clustering the regions in $R$.
+Each cluster $q$ contains the abstract states in $S$ corresponding to $3\times 3$ regions in $R$ (see Figure~\ref{fig:figure} for the intuition).